All Episodes

 Money is very little.

-About the stonewalling of AIG employees, about having about the fact that AIG had to have barricades in front of the building, about the buses they're being sent to Connecticut, you know, uh executives about the threats they're being sent to our children.
+What I'm outraged about is about the media and even more about the attitude of the public, about the stonewalling of AIG employees, about the fact that AIG had to have barricades in front of the building, about the buses that are being sent, the Connecticut executives, about the threats that are being sent to our children.

-I um my husband took it so much to his heart, exactly to his heart, that last week he ended up being admitted with a very severe chest pain to the hospital, where he was worked up for heart attack.
+My husband took it so much to his heart, exactly to his heart, that last week he ended up being admitted with very severe chest pain to the hospital where he was worked up for heart attack.

 He was discharged two days ago.